 Required courses combine the perspectives of the sciences, social studies, and humanities in local, national, and global contexts.
-Working closely with the faculty, each student plans a personalized program of coursework that combines a broad, comprehensive understanding of the environment with depth in a specific concentration of study.
-Major concentrations can be in the natural sciences, the humanities, the social sciences, or broadly interdisciplinary around a specific focus.
+Working closely with the faculty, each student plans a personalized program of coursework that combines a broad, comprehensive understanding of the environment with depth in a particular area of interest.
+These areas can include the natural sciences, the humanities, the social sciences, or be broadly interdisciplinary around a specific focus.

 UVM Environmental Program | 8 Semester Plan for Environmental Studies (PDF) | Learning outcomes | Minors | UVM-Vermont Law School 3+2 Pathway | Resources for Current Students